sflavelle/writing/Shorts and One-Shots/JevilxReader Stories/Better The Jevil You Know.md

 Jevil stopped, squinting down at you suspiciously.

 Then, with a poof and a popping noise, you found yourself at your full size, and both of you crashed to the floor.
-After a moment to get your bearings, you found that you were actually *taller* than the jester, his face level with your neck.
+After a moment to get your bearings, you found that you were roughly the same size as the jester, his face level with yours.

 "I want to be clear," you stressed as you both sat on the ground facing each other in this dream version of your living room.
 "I'm not the 'puppetmaster' or affiliated with him.
 But my understanding is that the thing that controls Kris is someone who *literally* sees the world as a game, a program.
 Now, whether this puppermaster-- *puppetmaster*, god, English is hard sometimes- whether he's pulling their strings as well, I don't know.
 But... well, I saw what you saw.
 Y'know, when I was you."
 You leaned in, resting a hand on his shoulder.
 "People speaking to me, whose words I saw on the edge of my vision.
 The same words telling me I restored HP when I ate.
 The everpresent feeling of being watched from all angles, whenever Kris was around with those red eyes..."